Do You Have a Forward View?

 A forward view, but a narrow one!

-I’m thinking of an example from a few years ago when we worked with a company that made baby electronics, the aesthetic of which was hugely influenced by the arrival of the iPhone.
+I’m thinking of an example from a few years ago when we worked with a company that made baby monitor electronics, the aesthetic of which was hugely influenced by the arrival of the iPhone.
 If you had only been looking for change in the world of baby, you’d have completely missed what this new, first-time parent was looking for in the aesthetics of their baby products.
 Just as today, if you’re making baby products and that process is divorced from the conversation around the environment or gender equality, you won’t engage this customer.
-I’ll talk more about the importance of identifying biases and blindspots in another post.
-But I digress.
+I talk more about the importance of identifying blindspots and biases in my book, Trend Leader.

 Spread the message